marianheil/HepSW_bootstrap/UserInfo/README.txt

-This folder contains typical HEP programs and their dependences.
+This folder contains typical HEP programs and their dependencies.
 For further information see https://gitlab.dur.scotgrid.ac.uk/hepsw/install

 # Using a package